Developing iOS Apps Using VIPER: 3 Years Later

 developing-ios-apps-using-viper-3-years-later-0

-If you’re at all familiar with iOS development, there’s a big chance you know that architecture is a touchy subject.
-We won’t go over that particular problem here since there are a lot of good posts on the web that already covers that.
+If you’re familiar with iOS development, there’s a big chance you know that architecture is a touchy subject.
+We won’t go over that particular problem here since there are a lot of good posts on the web that already cover that.
 Instead, we’ll talk about how we tackle this issue at Infinum.

 How we got here

-Apple’s proposed MVC architecture wasn’t bad for a lot of our smaller apps, especially when we were just getting started with iOS development.
-But as our projects grew bigger and more complex, it became harder to handle many different cases in a clean and consistent manner.
+Apple’s proposed MVC architecture wasn’t bad for many of our smaller apps, especially when we started with iOS development.
+However, as our projects grew more extensive and complex, it became harder to handle many cases cleanly and consistently.
 So, we started searching for something else and finally came across VIPER.

 When we started diving into this new architecture, our iOS team counted ten people, so we were already a bit late to the party.
-Now that this number has more than doubled, I cannot imagine working in an agency environment without a well-defined project architecture.
+Now that this number has doubled, I cannot imagine working in an agency environment without a well-defined project architecture.
 Of course, if you are a one-man band, that doesn’t mean you don’t need a suitable architecture for yourself and all future developers coming to the project.
-But in an agency environment, the need for this is even more apparent.
+But the need for this is even more apparent in an agency environment.

 VIPER in a few words

-To give a very short introduction, the VIPER architecture is an implementation of Uncle Bob’s clean architecture.
+To give a concise introduction, the VIPER architecture is an implementation of Uncle Bob’s clean architecture.
 To put it into the context of iOS, what used to be a (possibly massive) UIViewController is now a module consisting of 5 elements:

 • View contains only view logic.
 It is the most reusable component.